eric-brechemier/within/README.md

       // get( "started" ) === true;
     });

-For convenience, `this` also refers to the module data object in listeners for events of the module:
+For convenience, `this` also refers to the space data object in listeners for events of the module:

     subscribe( "start", function() {